Graduate Student Life Write-In Days

 - To contribute to a supportive writing community among fellow participants

-Graduate Student Life will offer pre-packaged snacks and beverages and a boxed lunch for in-person participants.
-Please plan to bring your own coffee and preferred snacks.
+Graduate Student Life will offer a light breakfast, lunch, snacks, coffee, and other beverages for participants.
 We have limited ability to meet dietary needs; although we will be able to accommodate vegetarian diets, those with vegan or gluten-free diets or additional dietary restrictions should plan to bring their own food.

 Frequently Asked Questions

 For more information, read our Frequently Asked Questions (FAQ) below.
 If you have additional questions, contact Dr. Julie Choe Kim, Director of Graduate Student Life, at firstname.lastname@example.org or 703-993-4031.
 If interest exceeds capacity, we may not be able to accommodate everyone who is interested.

 Why should I participate in the Write-In Day?

 You know best what you need to be productive with your writing and work.
 If your barriers to writing are related to feeling isolated, needing accountability, or freeing yourself from distractions, then the Write-In Day might be helpful to you.
 The Write-In Day will provide structure and space for you to write productively, as well as coffee, meals, and snacks, giving you no excuse to not focus on getting your work done.
 Plus, you’ll be with other graduate students who know what you’re going through!